aldendirks/MycoCosm_genome_downloader/Readme.md

 Download genomes and protein annotation files from MycoCosm.

-This project is a fork of https://github.com/WesterdijkInstitute/MycoCosm_genome_downloader
+This project is a fork of https://github.com/WesterdijkInstitute/MycoCosm_genome_downloader by [https://github.com/jorgecnavarrom](https://github.com/jorgecnavarrom).
 It has been updated from the original (v1.3.0) to function with `ete4`.

 ## Requirements and installation